Tshoiasc/Brassica-napus-growth-research/DataSet/README.md

 <img width="440" alt="image" src="https://github.com/Tshoiasc/Brassica-napus-growth-research/assets/30382941/51d4b5ed-56e3-427a-a530-984576fed75b">

 This dataset is used to train the neural network model for simulating the growth of rapeseed plants.
-The data annotation adopts a hierarchical recursive method based on the biological growth characteristics of rapeseed:
+The data annotation adopts a hierarchical recursive method based on the biological growth characteristics of rapeseed.